The Round Robin Page 2

 46" (117 cm) square

-When I designed Four Bows, I sent it off to a block contest.
-It wasn't accepted, so I used the sample I had made for this Round Robin.
+Scarlett designed Four Bows and sent it off to a block contest.
+It wasn't accepted, so she used the sample she had made for this Round Robin.
 The first border is by Melanie Harmon of the Valley Quilt Guild of Yuba City, the second by Nancy Firth of the Chester Piecemakers and the third by Jan Dole, a long-range member of the Quilter's Sew-Ciety of Redding.

-Luckily, I kept my drawings, so now Four Bows is a pattern that I have redone.
-The new samples from this block are on my Quilt Patterns.
+Luckily, Scarlett kept my drawings, so now Four Bows is a pattern that I have redone.
 It's a neat design and makes a wonderful quilt!

 Back to Top of this page Return to Round Robin page 1 Return to Other Quilters Return to Index